Michael J. Rovine

 Another interest of mine relates to the history of statistics, in particular the contributions of the philosopher C.S.
 Peirce to the development of statistical methodology.
 My interest in this area was sparked by my attempts to develop variations of the correlation coefficient that could be used to describe effect sizes in uncontrolled studies.
 Looking to see whether similar work had been done in the past, I discovered an interesting history of correlation and regression that predated the better known work of Pearson and Galton.

 My main focus, however, is on a more idiographic approach to the description of developmental phenomena.
-Along with Erik Loken (HDFS), David Nembhard (Engineering), Cynthia Stifter (HDFS) and Peter Molenaar (HDFS), I am beginning an NSF funded study to develop and apply time series models to developmental data.
-We will be working with a number of different models including multilevel ARMA, state space, and control models.
-A brief abstract for the study follows.
+Along with Erik Loken (HDFS), David Nembhard (Engineering), Cynthia Stifter (HDFS) and Peter Molenaar (HDFS), I completed an NSF funded study to develop and apply time series models to developmental data.
+We worked with a number of different models including multilevel ARMA, state space, and control models.
+Cynthia Stifter and I are continuing this work with a special emphasis on hidden Markov modeling which we have used to model mother-infant interactions.
+This work is currently being funded through a National Institutes of Health grant (Pamela Cole, PI).
+Along with Peter Molenaar and Carol Gold we are looking at the possibility of modeling and eventually controlling the incidence of symptoms and attacks in asthma sufferers.
+A brief description of each study follows.

 Multilevel ARMA and Dynamic Models for the Longitudinal Study of Human Interactions.
 Michael J. Rovine (PI), Penn State University.